dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The supreme art of war is to subdue the enemy without fighting.
+  Friendship improves happiness and abates misery, by the doubling of our joy and the dividing of our grief.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
-## 🌟 Experiences (890 days)
+## 🌟 Experiences (891 days)

 ### 🧮 Programming languages